egovernment/eregistrations/documentation/sections.md

 ```

 That's our model definition, we extended FormSection and then embedded our freshly created GeneralInfoFormSection class under User.prototype.formSections.generalInfoFormSection (you should be able to access it now).
 After that we just added some code to resolve our show/hide explainWhyNotNice logic.
 We simply created a getter based on special convention.
-Convention is following is<CapitalizedNameOfPropertyToResolve>Applicable.
+Convention is following is&lt;CapitalizedNameOfPropertyToResolve&gt;Applicable.
 So in our case it's isExplainWhyNotNiceApplicable, as the property which visibility depends on isNice is explainWhyNotNice.

 2. Use it in the view